 5. Stay Agile and Informed

 The OneGov Strategy is a dynamic framework, with plans to expand into hardware, infrastructure, and cybersecurity services.
 Contractors in government contracting must remain agile, adapting to new requirements and opportunities as they arise.
-Engaging with GSA through events like the Government Efficiency Summit or industry working groups provides valuable insights and networking opportunities to stay ahead in government contracting.

 Actionable Step: Monitor GSA announcements on platforms like the FedRAMP Marketplace and GSA eLibrary.
 Stay updated on policy changes, such as executive orders, to maintain a competitive edge in government contracting.
 Attend industry events to build relationships with GSA officials and OEMs.